Load dynamic content into your layouts and create site-wide templates for categories, tags, user and articles using the YOOtheme Pro page builder.

 Once a content source is selected, its fields are available for mapping.
 To map a content field to an element's field, open the Content tab of an element.
 Each element field shows a Dynamic button on the right which opens a dropdown with a list of all available content fields.

-Instead of the former field, the dynamic field with its name and source is shown.
+Instead of the former field, the dynamic field is shown with its name and source.

 The following actions are available.

 YOOtheme Pro can load fields from an Article, Category, Tag and User.
-Custom fields from Joomla and 3rd party plugins are available for mapping as well.
-While most fields like title, published date or an image simply render their content, some fields are pseudo-fields.
-Their content depends on other fields.
+Custom fields from Joomla are available for mapping as well.
+While most fields like title, published date or an image simply render their content, some fields are pseudo-fields, which means there is no actual field to fill out.
+Their content is provided by Joomla or depends on different fields.

 The following pseudo-fields render content which is added by Joomla plugins to the articles.
-For example, this could be a 3rd party comments system.
+For example, this could be a third-party comments system.

 Important Mind that the Content and Teaser fields should only be mapped on templates and not on individual page layouts.
 This is because these fields are used to store the actual page content and the builder layout itself.